Undergraduate Programs

 Students surveying plant species in field

-Hands-on Learning
+Experiential Learning

-Our hands-on learning programs offer students the opportunity to apply classroom learning in a real-world setting, equipping them with the necessary skills to step into a career after graduation.
+Our experiential learning programs offer students the opportunity to apply classroom learning in a real-world setting, equipping them with the necessary skills to step into a career after graduation.
 The Environmental Leadership program matches student teams with non-profit organizations, governmental agencies and businesses to address local environmental needs.
 Our internships help students connect their academic studies to practical applications by offering academic credit for environmentally focused work experience.

-Hands-on Learning
+Experiential Learning

 Undergrad student measuring circumference of tree